-Referral for those with late-stage dementia should weigh experienced clinical judgement, Functional Assessment Staging (PDF, 90 KB) (FAST scale) guidelines, and input from patients and family members.
+Referral for people with late-stage dementia should weigh experienced clinical judgment, functional assessment staging tool (FAST scale) or GDS guidelines, and input from family members.

-- Inability to communicate meaningfully (1 to 5 words a day)
+- Inability to communicate meaningfully (one to five words a day)

 - Non-ambulatory (unable to ambulate and bear weight)